 Some subjects at this level will be new to most students.
-Anyone wishing to select one of these subjects will be expected to achieve Grade B or 6, or above in a closely related area at GCSE, e.g. English (for Government & Politics), Music (for Music Technology) or Mathematics (for Computing/Psychology).
+Anyone wishing to select one of these subjects will be expected to achieve Grade 6, or above in a closely related area at GCSE, e.g. English (for Politics), Music (for Music Technology) or Mathematics (for Computer Science/Psychology).